MolyWang/microCompet/README.md

 ## Description

-`microCompet` is for identifying and visualizing potential microbial competitions for nutrition, mainly simple sugars such as pentoses an pyranoses.
+`microCompet` is for identifying and visualizing potential microbial competitions for nutrition, mainly simple sugars such as pentoses and pyranoses.
 This package offers functions to:

 1. Visualize all sugar degradation pathways that are present in one